arthurprioli/arthurprioli/README.md

 🕮 Computer Science Student at PUC-Rio <br>
 🌱 I’m currently learning SPARQL and RDFs <br>
-🔭 I’m currently working on QuemN@PUC a project from BioBD - PUC-Rio
+🔭 I’m currently working on Tecgraf PUC-Rio at the Geomechanics Development Team

 ##